Updated 17 May 2025

 Under the terms of a franchise agreement, a franchisee is given the right to operate the franchise business for a period of time.
 When the time period expires, the franchise agreement "expires".
 [What is a Franchise Agreement?]

-There are also limited circumstances where a franchisor or franchisee can terminate a franchise agreement at common law.
+There are also limited circumstances where a franchisor or franchisee can terminate a franchise agreement at 'common law'.
 We have not dealt with these circumstances in this article.

 Termination Under the Franchising Code of Conduct